Different Sections Of The CPA

 - understand how your performance reflects in your score and

 - understand the testing items and consequently prepare for them.

 What does Uniform CPA Examination test candidates for?

-- CPAs who draft, review and finalize test materials,
+- accountants who draft, review and finalize test materials,

 - psychometricians or experts in the science of testing who devise, develop and execute test materials and